alxn1/wjoy/README.md

 Really sorry.

-In any way, after closing google.kode project code will not be lost.
+In any way, after closing google.code project code will not be lost.